-Under the supervision and with the participation of our management, including our CEO, and our CFO, we assessed the effectiveness of our internal control over financial reporting as of December 31, 2017 based on the framework for Internal Control-Integrated Framework set forth by The Committee of Sponsoring Organizations of the Treadway Commission (COSO)(2013).
-In 2017 the Company updated the internal controls, policies and procedures necessary to collect and disclose the required information.
+Under the supervision and with the participation of our management, including our CEO, and our CFO, we assessed the effectiveness of our internal control over financial reporting as of December 31, 2018 based on the framework for Internal Control-Integrated Framework set forth by The Committee of Sponsoring Organizations of the Treadway Commission (COSO) (2013).

-Based on our assessment and this framework, our management concluded that our internal control over financial reporting were effective as of December 31, 2017.
+Based on our assessment and this framework, our management concluded that our internal control over financial reporting were effective as of December 31, 2018.